 - How can you heal that past so you don’t do it again?

 I know if I don’t look at my past, I will keep self-sabotaging over and over again in future situations because I haven’t healed the root belief and the root fear that my subconscious is protecting me from.
-So, I am working on it and trying to forgive myself for the times I failed, the times I got hurt, and the times I hurt others.
+I am actively working on it; finding forgiveness for myself for the times I failed, the times I got hurt, and the times I hurt others.
 It’s going to be a long road.
-I’m hoping I’ll be forgiven.
+I’m hoping for forgiveness from my friend.
 I’m resisting the self-forgiveness for sure.
 As many of us do.

 Where do you self-sabotage in your relationships, your career, your health?
 How do you prevent yourself from opening to happiness, health, and ease in all aspects of your life?
 I encourage you to explore your own healing, whether with a healer or therapist, or on your own.
 Really sit and figure out what you want.
 Then go for it.
 Commit to yourself and the process even if it means being uncomfortable for a while.
 It’s how we grow.
 I’m right here with you.